TheNovaKid3/Mystic-Tourney/README.md

 Each of the characters has a different battle style, whether it be incredibly tanky or inflicting status and taking advantge of those effects.

+## Playing the Game
 To play this game you need a program which can run .py files.
 If you have one, you simply open MysticTourney.py and run it.
+When you run it the main menu should pop up.